 Pregnant and Parenting Students

-The College’s Equal Education Opportunity and Non-Discrimination Policy (41002) makes clear that discrimination is prohibited against persons on the basis of sex in its educational programs and activities.
+The College’s Equal Education Opportunity and Non-Discrimination Policy (41002) (PDF, ) makes clear that discrimination is prohibited against persons on the basis of sex in its educational programs and activities.
 The legal prohibition against sex discrimination in education comes from, among other places, Title IX of the Education Amendments Act of 1972 (“Title IX”).
-Title IX prohibits discrimination on the basis of sex—including pregnancy and related conditions—in educational programs and activities that are eligible for federal funding.
-This means that the College must give all students who might be, are, or have been pregnant the same access to school programs and educational opportunities that other students have.
+Title IX prohibits discrimination on the basis of sex, including pregnancy and related conditions.
+The College must give all students who might be, are, or have been pregnant the same access to school programs and educational opportunities as other students.
 Thus, the College is obligated to provide the following academic adjustments, accommodations, and support:

-- Absences due to pregnancy or any related conditions must be excused for as long as their doctors say it is necessary for them to be absent.
-When the student returns to school, she must be reinstated to the status she held before their leave.
+- Absences due to pregnancy or any related conditions must be excused for as long as medically necessary.
+When the student returns to school, she must be reinstated to the same status.

 - Faculty who base grades on class attendance cannot penalize a pregnant student for her absence and must allow the student to earn back the credit from the classes missed.

-- Students must be given the opportunity to make up missed work, with the goal of having the students graduate on time, if possible and if desired by the students.
-Montgomery College is required to let students make up the work they missed while absent from class due to pregnancy or any related conditions, including bed rest or recovery from childbirth.
-It is recommended that for an extended absence, the students and professor work together to keep up with regularly scheduled assignments.
+- Students must be given the opportunity to make up missed work, with the goal of graduating on time, if possible and if desired by the student.
+Montgomery College is required to let students make up work missed while absent from class due to pregnancy or any related conditions, including bed rest or recovery from childbirth.
+It is recommended that for an extended absence, the student and faculty member work together to keep up with regularly scheduled assignments.

-- With medical documentation, students may be provided with a larger classroom desk, a designated lactation room, or allowing frequent trips to the restroom.
+- With appropriate medical documentation, students may be provided with DSS Accommodations.
+Students may also need a larger classroom desk, a designated lactation room, or allowed frequent trips to the restroom.

-- Students who are pregnant or dealing with any pregnancy-related conditions must be permitted to continue their off-campus work, including internships and career rotations.
-We cannot require a doctor to approve the continuation of these activities unless a note is required of all students with a medical condition.
+- Students who are pregnant or dealing with pregnancy-related conditions must be permitted to continue their off-campus work, including internships and career rotations.

-In an effort to proactively provide continuing support to our faculty and students and ensure compliance; a dean, faculty member, pregnant or parenting student who needs information or assistance with arranging academic or other related adjustments and support should contact the Title IX Coordinator, Christopher Moy at 240-567-5412, or firstname.lastname@example.org.
-For questions or concerns about Title IX or other non-discrimination related compliance matters, please contact Mr. Moy.
+In an effort to proactively provide continuing support to our faculty and students and ensure compliance, a dean, faculty member, pregnant or parenting student who needs information or assistance with arranging academic or other related adjustments and support should contact the Director of ADA Compliance & Title IX Coordinator, Kristen Roe at 240-567-4279, or email@example.com.

-Specific information on supporting the academic success of pregnant and/or parenting students is available at the U.S. Department of Education.
+Specific information on supporting the academic success of pregnant and/or parenting students is available at the U.S. Department of Educationnew window.

-Information and materials regarding Title IX’s prohibition against discrimination based on pregnancy and related conditions is available at the National Women’s Law Center.
+Information and materials regarding Title IX’s prohibition against discrimination based on pregnancy and related conditions is available at the National Women’s Law Centernew window.

 Mamava Lactation Suites